My Cousin Rachel (1952 film): Critical reception

 Bosley Crowther, writing for The New York Times, declared the film to be an "excellent" adaptation of du Maurier's work, praising its suspense, atmosphere and Burton's performance.
 Varietys review positively reviewed the tone of the film and credited Burton for giving "a strong impression".
 Upon seeing the finished film, du Maurier was disappointed, enjoying Burton and the shots filmed in the real Cornwall, but feeling de Havilland's portrayal of Rachel lost the mystery that defined the character, and disliking her hairstyle, comparing it to Wallis Simpson's.
 Nevertheless, Cukor called de Havilland and congratulated her for a "brilliant" performance.

 The 1999 Blockbuster Entertainment Guide to Movies and Videos awarded My Cousin Rachel four and a half stars, acclaiming it as "Atmospheric."
-In 2002, the American Film Institute nominated it for its AFI's 100 Years...100 Passions list.
 In his 2015 Movie Guide, Leonard Maltin gave the film three stars, assessing it as "Successful" as an adaptation.

 Accolades

-Burton was nominated for an Academy Award for the first time for My Cousin Rachel.

 Legacy

 Koster's film was the first adaptation of My Cousin Rachel.
-A 1990 television version directed by Brian Farnham followed, with Professor Nina Auerbach judging it as a "Superficially" more faithful adaptation, including a more complex treatment of Rachel, played by Geraldine Chaplin.
+A 1983 BBC television version directed by Brian Farnham followed, with Professor Nina Auerbach judging it as a "Superficially" more faithful adaptation, including a more complex treatment of Rachel, played by Geraldine Chaplin.

 The next cinematic adaptation was a 2017 film directed by Roger Michell and starring Rachel Weisz as the title character.
 The 2017 version followed a trend in du Maurier's works receiving new adaptations.